 Wild Horses Productions Feature Films & Documentaries

-Currently, Wild Horses Productions has four (4) feature films in development; (1) "Thereafter" a supernatural thriller - sophisticated art dealer, haunted by her nightmares, crosses paths with a ritual murderer’s journey to the afterlife to save his mother.
-Presently "Thereafter" has world-wide distribution with Hannibal Media; (2) "Reckless" a crime/action thriller - about a man unjustly accused of murdering his wife, must find the real killer while being the target of a state-wide manhunt; (3) "Rumors" a Hitchcockian thriller and (4) "Yankee Doodle Baby" a heart warming family story that takes place circa 1942 - an orphanage must relocate and in the melee of moving, a baby named Charlie falls into a laundry basket and ends up in a prison laundry.
+Wild Horses Productions has developed the following feature films for production; "Reckless" a crime/action thriller - A man unjustly accused of murdering his wife, must find the real killer while being the target of a state-wide manhunt; "Rumors" a Hitchcockian thriller; "Yankee Doodle Baby" a heart warming family story that takes place circa 1942 - an orphanage must relocate and in the melee of moving, a baby named Charlie falls into a laundry basket and ends up in a prison laundry.
+Wild Horses Productions has world-wide distribution thru Hannibal Media;

 PrincipaL; Robin P. Murray is a writer, producer, director, and cinematographer.
 Born in Salt Lake City, Utah and raised in Kansas City Missouri, Mr. Murray has been producing, directing feature films and documentaries since the acclaimed "The Great American Hobo," which launched the "Independent Lens" series for PBS.